FahadBinImran2000/Flutter-GetX-Notes/README.md

 ### 5. First Rebuild Behavior

-**1-Line Definition:** The first time you manually assign `.value` to an Rx variable, GetX triggers listeners once, even if the value didn't change.
+**Line Definition:** The first time you manually assign `.value` to an Rx variable, GetX triggers listeners once, even if the value didn't change.

 #### When It Occurs